Structure of Fellow Programme in Management (FPM)

 Fourth Year Thesis Work, Research/Teaching Assignments, Pre-thesis submission seminar, Publication of two research articles, Thesis submission and defense.

-Student should start working on the thesis proposal soon after joining the programme.
+The student should start working on the thesis proposal soon after joining the programme.
 However, every student would be expected to submit the thesis proposal at the earliest after passing the comprehensive examination.
 The thesis proposal has to be successfully defended by the student in a Seminar.

 During the second year, the FPM student should identify, a thesis advisor who will guide him/her as Chairperson in his/her Thesis Advisory Committee (TAC).
 The FPM Chairperson appoints the TAC in consultation with the thesis advisor.

-Change in the Topic of Thesis Proposal after approval.
+Change in the Topic of Thesis Proposal after Approval.

 If a student chooses to change the topic of the thesis proposed, on convincing reasons, Chairperson-FPM can allow the change only once but the student has to go through the whole process of thesis proposal approval again.